 Individual Records Intent Applicable Indicator Required for Compliance 58.
 Behaviour Support Plan, Least Intrusive The service agency shall ensure that the behaviour support plan sets out the least intrusive and most effective strategies possible.
 (O.Reg.299/10, 18(3)(c)) SGLR ISR RESP ADL CP Positive support strategies example: Self-calm; redirect Levels of intervention least intrusive to most intrusive A letter and/or documentation confirming completion of corrective action.
-59. Behaviour Support Plan, Monitored • The service agency shall ensure that the behaviour support plan is monitored for its effectiveness.
+59. Behaviour Support Plan, Monitored O The service agency shall ensure that the behaviour support plan is monitored for its effectiveness.
 (O.Reg.299/10, 18(3)(d)) The intent is to ensure that an agency oversees the implementation of a person's behaviour support plan and makes sure that the behaviour intervention strategies that are outlined in the plan are having their intended effect to reduce challenging behaviour.
 SGLR ISR RESP ADL CP Meeting minutes Review dates on the plan Data collection Documented reviews A letter and/or documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 60.
-Behaviour Support Plan, Approved The service agency shall ensure that the behaviour support plan is approved by a psychologist, a psychological associate, a physician, a psychiatrist or behaviour analyst certified by the Behaviour Analyst Certification Board, where the behaviour support plan includes intrusive behaviour intervention strategies.
+Behaviour Support Plan, Approved O The service agency shall ensure that the behaviour support plan is approved by a psychologist, a psychological associate, a physician, a psychiatrist or behaviour analyst certified by the Behaviour Analyst Certification Board, where the behaviour support plan includes intrusive behaviour intervention strategies.
 (O.Reg.299/10, 18(3)(e)) The BSP only needs to be approved where the plan includes intrusive behaviour intervention strategies.
 SGLR ISR RESP ADL CP Signature of the clinician on the written plan (must be one of the five listed in the regulation) Should also include the credentials A letter and/or documentation confirming completion of corrective action.

-Individual Records Intent Applicable Indicator Required for Compliance Individual Records 61.
-Behaviour Support Plan, Review The service agency shall ensure that the behaviour support plan is reviewed at least twice in each 12-month period.
+Individual Records Intent Applicable Indicator Required for Compliance 61.
+Behaviour O Support Plan, Review The service agency shall ensure that the behaviour support plan is reviewed at least twice in each 12-month period.
 (O.Reg.299/10, 18(3)(f)) Although the intent of the requirement in section 18(3) (f) of the regulation is that the approver of the behaviour support plan be involved in the review of the plan (and any others who were involved in the development of the plan, as may be appropriate), the regulation does not explicitly state this.
-So, if a Applicable SGLR ISR RESP ADL CP Indicator Meeting minutes Revision/review dates on plan Third party review committee minutes Behavioural consultant notes Individual Support plan Health Professional notes A letter and/or documentation confirming completion of corrective action. situation arises where the plan has been reviewed twice in a 12 month period as the regulation requires, without the approver of the plan, then the agency would be in compliance.
+So, if a situation arises where the plan has been reviewed twice in a 12 month period as the regulation requires, without the approver of the plan, then the agency would be in compliance.
 The compliance reviewer may recommend to the agency that the approver of the plan be involved in the twice annual review (and any others who were involved in the plan's development, as appropriate).
+SGLR ISR ADL CP Meeting minutes Revision/review dates on plan Third party review committee minutes Behavioural consultant notes Individual Support plan Health Professional notes A letter and/or documentation confirming completion of corrective action.